pixl8/Preside-CMS/support/docs/docs/02.devguides/34.datatenancy/page.md

 }
 ```

-If our active customer tenant is "Acme LTD", we only want to see articles who's main customer is "Acme LTD" **OR** who's partner customers contain "Acme LTD".
+If our active customer tenant is "Acme LTD", we only want to see articles whose main customer is "Acme LTD" **OR** whose partner customers contain "Acme LTD".

 To implement this logic, you need to create a `getFilter()` handler action in your tenancy handler.
 This method will take four arguments (as well as the standard Coldbox handler arguments):